 Take note of proper times to give advice.
 Do not give advice when people don’t care for improving or learning.
 Be wary of people already knowing of the advice you’re about to give but choosing not to implement it for the sake of having a good time.
 The people in the pool may be simply relaxing and not caring for proper swimming technique at that particular time.

 The person having fun playing around with a beach ball may be a good volleyball player themselves, and the jogger who you give running advice to may in fact be a marathon runner on their day off training.
 We seldom go about our days doing everything with utmost seriousness.
 Be careful about being too serious when others aren’t.
 You’ll have a chance of ruining the good time someone else is having by misinterpreting their leisurely acts for serious performances.

 Your Credentials May Not Be Seen As Impressive

 Another aspect which improves the reception of the advice you give is being seen as credentialed and skilled in that particular domain.
 If it is not clear that you’re skilled or credentialed in a field, your advice will not be taken seriously and openly.
-Make sure that the people who you give advice to understand the level of skill that you bring to the table.
+Ensure that the people who you give advice to understand the level of skill that you bring to the table.

 If you find yourself lacking the experience or credentials when giving out advice, you should acknowledge that fact right off the bat.
-Do not set any expectations which you can’t meet, and don’t allow others to be disappointed upon realizing the fact that you’re not skilled in the area which you’re giving advice in.
+Do not set any expectations which you can’t meet, and try limiting how disappointed others are upon realizing the fact that you’re not skilled in the area which you’re giving advice in.